madhavkarri/CarND-P9-ProgrammingASelfDrivingCar/ODC.md

 [AVA v2.1 dataset](https://research.google.com/ava/) and the
 [iNaturalist Species Detection Dataset](https://github.com/visipedia/inat_comp/blob/master/2017/README.md#bounding-boxes).
 These models can be useful for out-of-the-box inference for categories already in those datasets  and also for initializing models when training on novel datasets.

+#
+Selection of model from Tensorflow detection model zoo

+The criteria for selection of model from the Tensorflow detection model zoo was based on the following w